Troubleshooting

 FAQ

-Most likely the TV doesn't support 5 GHz and your router is using band steering.
-Disable band steering or split into separate 2.4/5 GHz networks.
+Most likely the TV doesn't support 5 GHz and your router is using band steering — the TV joins the network but can't actually route traffic.
+Disable band steering or split into separate 2.4/5 GHz networks (rename them "MyWiFi-2.4" and "MyWiFi-5") and connect the TV to the 2.4 GHz network specifically.

 Can a Hisense TV connect to a 5GHz network?